nice-digital/cks-gatsby/gatsby/README.md

 3. Open the root of the repository in VS Code
 4. Install dependencies from npm:
    1. Run 'npm: Install Dependencies' from the VS Code command palette (_Ctrl+Shift+P_)
-   2. Or run `cd gatsby && npm i` on the command line
+   2. Or run `cd gatsby && npm ci` on the command line
 5. Press _F5_ to build the gatsby site and debug in Chrome
    1. This uses the debugging built into VS Code
    2. Alternatively: